josefkarasek/jdv-demos/rolling_update/README.md

 # To start the rolling update edit Build Config to use VDB v2.
 # Note that Config Change trigger on Build Config starts a new build only on creation of the BC, but not on change.
-oc edit bc jdv-app
+oc edit bc datavirt-app
-oc start-build jdv-app --follow
+oc start-build datavirt-app --follow

 # Once the build has finished you'll be able to see progress of the rolling update either in the web UI or in terminal.
 # Note that connections may fail during rolling update